 Cool Parks and Gardens in Prague

-Who doesn’t like to find somewhere green and peaceful to relax when exploring a new city – especially one as busy and as bustling as Prague.
-Luckily, the city has many beautiful parks tucked away in secret places just waiting to be enjoyed.
+Everyone likes to find somewhere green and peaceful to relax when exploring a new city.
+More especially one as busy and as bustling as Prague.
+Luckily there are many Prague parks hiding away in secret places just waiting for you.

 Let us tell you where:

 Grébovka – Havlíčkovy Park

 A little out of the way in the ever-charming Vrsovice District.
 This delightful park is in the center of vineyards.
 It is home to the popular Grébovka Pavilion Cafe.
 Originally it was inspired by the Italian Renaissance and built as part of the estate of factory owner Moritz Gröbe.
 MAP

 This is for the thirsty beer lovers among you.
 Riegrovy Park happens to be one of the largest outdoor bars in the city.
 Wander round, grab a beer and strike up a conversation with one of the many locals you’ll find there.
 MAP